hanshuo-shuo/Multiagent/README.md

 They build a system called **SELFish**, and show that **agents form flocks** even when the only goal is to **stay alive as long as possible**.

 **Limitations:**

-1. **Only one agent learned:**
-   - During training, **only one agent was learning**, while the others were just copies.
-   - There was **no real multi-agent learning** or interaction between different agents.
-   - This means they could not test how different strategies might work together (or against each other).
+ **Only one agent learned:** During training, **only one agent was learning**, while the others were just copies.
+There was **no real multi-agent learning** or interaction between different agents.
+This means they could not test how different strategies might work together (or against each other).

-2. **Too simple environment:**
+ **Too simple environment:**
    - No obstacles, no hills, no places to hide — just an open, flat space.
-   - Agents only had one goal: **stay alive**.
-   - There were no other challenges like **finding food**, **moving to new areas**, or **sharing resources**, which are common in real animal groups.
+Agents only had one goal: **stay alive**.
+There were no other challenges like **finding food**, **moving to new areas**.

 **Collective Adaptation in Multi-Agent Systems: How Predator Confusion Shapes Swarm-Like Behaviors**

 [https://arxiv.org/abs/2209.06338](https://arxiv.org/abs/2209.06338)

 This paper looks at how **predator confusion** can make group behaviors appear.